-It’s obvious enough that a guiser is somebody who adopts a guise, who takes on a different form or appearance (disguise comes from the same root).
+It’s obvious enough that a guiser is somebody who adopts a guise, thereby taking on a different form or appearance (disguise comes from the same root).
 It’s the usual name for the participants in local customs in Britain that involve dressing up and performing an entertainment, such as a mummers’ play.

 One description of guisers appears in Yorkshire Folk-Talk, by the Rev M C F Morris in 1892.
 He said this about the mell supper (from a dialect word meaning “meal”), a traditional harvest-home supper in Yorkshire: